elfrucool/imt_challenge_ts/README.md

-# CODE CHALLENGE: Computing hash Function
+# CODE CHALLENGE: Computing hash Function (Typescript version)

 ## The Use Case